The Wisdom of Wool

 Wool for all kinds of Weather

-Wool is not just for winter!
-Wool is warmth and moisture-regulating, keeping us warm in the cooler months and cooler in the warmer months.
+Wool is by nature warm.
+It is warmth and moisture-regulating, keeping us warm in the cooler months and cooler in the warmer months.
+Wool and wool/silk make the most effective base layers.

 Unpleasant odour comes from bacteria which develops quickly in the moisture from sweat.
 Animal fibres, like wool and silk, take up the moisture and wick it away by airing; thus bacteria cannot settle as easily.
 Crop fibres such as cotton as well as synthetics hold bacteria.
 Knitted clothing form an insulating air cushion more than woven materials.
 A natural warmth is generated without heat build-up, regulating humidity, and supporting a healthy skin climate.